tamjid-ahsan/Housing-price-prediction/vault/README.md

 ## Scaling

+For scaling I used RobustScaler from scikit-learn.

 Robust statistics have good  performance when distributions  are not normal.
 These robust estimators typically have inferior statistical efficiency compared to conventional estimators for data drawn from a distribution without outliers (such as a normal distribution), but have superior efficiency for data drawn from a mixture distribution or from a heavy-tailed distribution, for which non-robust measures such as the standard deviation should not be used.

 This matches the dataset characteristics.

-Then I scaled data based on mean and IQR range
+Then I scaled data based on mean and IQR range.
+I got two version of this.
+One with everything scaled, another left the target, i.e., dependant variable which is `price` intact.
+The later will be better for interpretation in layman's term of the regression coeff results.
+Only used that in the last model.

 A few sample of those are here.